2003 Utah snowstorm

-The Wasatch Mountains saw phenomenal, near-record amounts of snow.
+The Wasatch Mountains saw near-record amounts of snow.
 Farmington Canyon in Davis County saw the most snow of any place in the storm, with 103 in of snow.
 The ski resorts of Salt Lake County saw several feet of snow as well, with some skiers reporting "epic ski conditions."
 Alta saw 87 in of snow, Snowbird had 82 in, Brighton 66 in, and Nordic Valley 51 in.

 Unusual for such a storm, this massive snowstorm even penetrated into southern Utah, dropping moderate amounts across the south.
 The Brian Head ski resort saw 40 in to top off mountain locations, while even low valley locations saw snow, including Kanab with 7 in, and Hurricane with 2 in, just a few hundred feet (~100 m) higher and a few miles east of Saint George.

-Overall, five people were killed in the storm.
-An avalanche on the east side of Mount Timpanogos killed three snowboarders on December 26, while traffic accidents killed two people on December 28.
-In addition, at least 1,000,000 people along the Wasatch Front lost power just on the first day of the storm, and at least 2,000 traffic accidents were reported (most of them along the Wasatch Front).
-In total, the storm caused at least $3,820,000 in damage.
-Utah Power (now Rocky Mountain Power) faced criticism from residents and even the Salt Lake City council on the speed and effectiveness of restoring power to the area after more than 300 customers were still without power 20 days after the storm.
+Of the five people killed in the storm, an avalanche on the east side of Mount Timpanogos killed three snowboarders on December 26, while traffic accidents killed two people on December 28.
+In addition, at least one million people along the Wasatch Front lost power just on the first day of the storm, and at least 2,000 traffic accidents were reported (most of them along the Wasatch Front).
+In total, the storm caused at least $3.82 million in damage.
+Utah Power (now Rocky Mountain Power) faced criticism from residents and even the Salt Lake City council on the speed and effectiveness of electricity restoration to the area after more than 300 customers were still without power 20 days after the storm.